Rigved0512/Product-recommendation-using-KNN/README.md

 This project demonstrates a simple, yet effective, way to create personalized product recommendations using spending data.

-Here's a README for your GitHub repository.
-This will include an overview, setup instructions, and a description of the code and functionality.
-This README assumes that users have basic Python knowledge and familiarity with data science tools like pandas and scikit-learn.

 Customer Product Recommendation System
 This project is a product recommendation system that suggests products to customers based on their checkout price similarity to other customers.
 Using machine learning techniques, specifically K-Nearest Neighbors (KNN), the system finds customers with similar checkout amounts and recommends the most popular products purchased by those similar customers.